Let’s look at the key reasons that are pushing Nikola Corporation (NKLA) to new highs - News Daemon

 Nikola Corporation (NASDAQ: NKLA) Trading Performance Indicators

-You can see what Nikola Corporation (NKLA) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 26.33.
+Here are Nikola Corporation’s current performance indicators.
+According to the last quarter’s results, the stock had a price to sales ratio for the trailing twelve months stands at 25.95.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -1.71, a number that is poised to hit -0.43 in the next quarter and is forecasted to reach -1.35 in one year’s time.